Part I : The Copernician revolution

 where money would have been abolished.
 They don't bother caring

-about what to live with, but would accuse of greed those who would
+about their means of living, but would accuse of greed those who would

-not give it to them.
+not give them what they want.
 They would ruin other people around them with

 their expenses, or receive public money, and waste it (some even in